 Fri (eve) 26 April – Sun (lunchtime) 28 April 2024

 Therapy never happens in a bubble, it always has a setting, a physical place and time, and a socio-political context.
 This weekend workshop offers an introduction to embodying place and time in the therapeutic encounter.

 Employing an ecotherapy lens and integrating western psychological wisdom with indigenous traditions, we will draw upon a wide range of creative and experiential training methods, embracing spontaneity to meet and explore whatever emerges.
 Through practices that bring us fully into our bodies, we will find our therapeutic ground by connecting with ourselves, each other and the other-than-human ‘natural’ world.
 We can never be anywhere other than where we are, so that is where we will start, with a phenomenological exploration of this place, this time, here and now.

 The workshop is aimed at practising psychotherapists, counsellors, art therapists, dance movement therapists, psychologists, etc, or students in those disciplines.
 It might also be of interest to anyone in the broader caring professions; social workers, teachers, youth workers, medical practitioners, alternative and complementary practitioners, etc. It is equally suited to those looking to work in an ecologically informed way with clients and to individuals looking for ecologically informed personal development.
-The workshop can serve as a standalone experience, or as an introduction to ecotherapy for anyone thinking about a more in-depth training.
+The workshop can serve as a standalone experience, or as an introduction to an in-depth, year-long programme we are intending to run in 2024 / 25.
 No previous formal qualifications are required.